ibm-granite-community/granite-playground-agents/README.md

 The UI will start in your web browser.
 Select the ☰ hamburger menu (top left) and click on the Granite agent that you are running.
 Once selected, you can type your prompt into the input box to run the agent.

 > [!TIP]
-> The first time you start the Agent Stack Platform UI, you will need to select an LLM back end.
-Ensure your local Ollama server is running.
-Use the arrow keys on your keyboard to select `Ollama`.
-Use the default settings that you're presented with when the platform checks the Ollama connection.
+> If you did not configure one during Agent Stack installation, the first time you start the Agent Stack Platform UI, you will need to select an LLM back end and embedding model.

-> [!NOTE]
-> Agent Stack Platform provides agents with an A2A extension that allows them access to the LLM models provided via the platform.
-The agents in this repository do not use this functionality since they make their own direct connection to an LLM via their [configuration](#configuration).

 <details>
 <summary>Run the ACP agent</summary>